dydxprotocol/v4-chain/protocol/x/ratelimit/README.md

-Attribution; Modification.
+<ins>**Attribution; Modification**.</ins>

-This module incorporates code from the Stride Labs /ratelimit module, which is subject to this License and has been modified by us.
+This module incorporates code from the [Stride](https://github.com/Stride-Labs/stride)'s `x/ratelimit` [module](https://github.com/Stride-Labs/stride/tree/main/x/ratelimit), which is subject to [this License](https://github.com/Stride-Labs/stride?tab=Apache-2.0-1-ov-file#readme) and has been modified by us.

-The code from Stride Labs incorporated into this module includes code from Osmosis provided under this License.
+The code from Stride Labs incorporated into this module includes code from [Osmosis](https://github.com/osmosis-labs/osmosis) provided under [this License](https://github.com/osmosis-labs/osmosis/blob/main/LICENSE).

 Copyright for ratelimit public infrastructure attributed to 2022 Stride Labs, Inc. and 2021 Osmosis Foundation Ltd.